amcgready/Surge/README.md

 The Torrentio indexer is automatically available in Prowlarr and just needs your Real-Debrid API key for configuration.

-### 🌐 RDT-Client Full Automation
+### 🌐 Decypharr Automation
-Surge now includes **complete RDT-Client automation** that eliminates all manual configuration:
+Surge now includes **Decypharr automation** that eliminates manual configuration:

 #### ✨ **Zero-Configuration Setup**
 - **Automatic Real-Debrid Integration**: Uses your RD_API_TOKEN from setup
 - **Torrentio Indexer**: Automatically configured in Prowlarr with your Real-Debrid credentials
 - **Download Client Setup**: Seamlessly integrated with Radarr and Sonarr
-- **No Manual Steps**: Everything configured during deployment

 #### 🔧 **What Gets Automated**
-- ✅ RDT-Client container configuration with Real-Debrid API token
+- ✅ Decypharr container configuration with Real-Debrid API token
 - ✅ Torrentio indexer added to Prowlarr with quality filters and provider settings
-- ✅ RDT-Client configured as download client in Radarr (movies)
+- ✅ Decypharr configured as download client in Radarr (movies)
-- ✅ RDT-Client configured as download client in Sonarr (TV shows)
+- ✅ Decypharr configured as download client in Sonarr (TV shows)
 - ✅ Proper category management and Docker networking
 - ✅ SSL and security settings optimized

 #### 🚀 **Ready-to-Use Results**
-After deployment with RDT-Client enabled:
+After deployment with Decypharr enabled:
 - **Immediate Functionality**: Search and download torrents via Real-Debrid
-- **Integrated Workflow**: Radarr/Sonarr → Torrentio → RDT-Client → Real-Debrid
+- **Integrated Workflow**: Radarr/Sonarr → Torrentio → Decypharr → Real-Debrid
 - **Quality Control**: Automatic quality filtering and provider selection
 - **Secure Configuration**: No exposed credentials or hardcoded paths
 - **Security Auditing**: Built-in security audit with `./surge security-audit`